daleao/sdv/README.md

 - **Immersion** and **Consistency** above anything.
 - **Aesthetic:** [Gwen's Medieval Valley](https://www.nexusmods.com/stardewvalley/users/51171631?tab=user+files) combined with the criminally underated [Wittily recolor](https://www.nexusmods.com/stardewvalley/mods/2995), and topped with [Vintage UI](https://www.nexusmods.com/stardewvalley/mods/4697).
 Portraits are vanilla-style with [stanloona420's revised mods](https://www.nexusmods.com/stardewvalley/users/71935143?tab=user+files).
 - **Expansions:** [SVE](https://www.nexusmods.com/stardewvalley/mods/3753) only, to keep things manageable and consistent.
-[Aquarium](https://www.nexusmods.com/stardewvalley/mods/6372) for a little more longevity.
+[Aquarium](https://www.nexusmods.com/stardewvalley/mods/6372) for a bit more longevity.
 - **New Items:** Mostly PPJA, with a few interesting additions.

 Please note that many of these mods have been heavily customized, including typo fixes, harmonized textures and even map edits.
+The most heavily edited mods are versioned with the suffix `-DaLion`, but not all do.
+These mods I would simply not recommend in their original state due to either lack of polish or consistency with the rest of the list.
+Make sure to test every mod before committing to your mod list.

 ## Credits & Special Thanks